osteele/ffmachine/README.md

 1. Run `grunt` on the command line.
 This starts a server at localhost:8000.
 2. Visit http://localhost:8000/ to see a list of documents.

-# Debugging
+# Development

+The sources are in the ./public directory.
+Change these and (if grunt is running) it will copy and transcode them to ./build directory, whence they're served.

+Run `grunt build` to force a re-build and copy of all files from ./public into the ./build directory.

 The grunt server task runs a LiveReload server.
 Install and activate the [LiveReload extension (Safari, Chrome, or Firefox)][LiveReload extensions] to reload the web page when the sources are changed.
 (This is optional.)

-The sources are in the ./public directory.
-Change these and (if grunt is running) it will copy and transcode them to ./build directory, whence they're served.

 [npm]: https://npmjs.org/
 [npm download]: http://nodejs.org/download/